Schossi/ActionAdventureWeb/_pages/manual/hero/debug.md

 This scene is made to test the ground checker located in the sound transform in [HeroSetup]({% link _pages/manual/hero/setup.md %}).
 The check is triggered whenever the character receives a STEP message and should play a different sound for each of the ground colors in the scene.

+The checker performs a raycast downwards from its own position to get the material and texture coordinate it reads the color from.
+For this to work the Read/Write checkbox in the textures import settings needs to be checked.

 ## Ape

 <p align="center">